Structured HIIT protocols for weight loss with realistic recovery

 Pros:

-• Maximum cardiovascular stimulus in the smallest possible floor footprint
+• Cardio stimulus in a small floor footprint

 • No technical complexity β€” immediately accessible to any fitness level